MuyangLin95/Autonomous-Ultrasound-CodeData/README.md

 ## Reference
-The classificaiton models (VGG11, VGG13, ResNet, MobileNet) can be refered to pytorch.
+The classificaiton models (VGG11, VGG13, ResNet, MobileNet) can be refered to pytorch library.
 The Minimal-Entropy Correlation Alignment model based off of the original repository at [minimal-entropy-correlation-alignment](https://github.com/pmorerio/minimal-entropy-correlation-alignment).